 - 1) The faculty member may assign a grade of F for the course to the student with a notation to the confidential University file of that student that the grade of F was for academic misconduct of the Honor Code.
-This determination requires a letter of notification to the department chair and the Center for Honor Enrichment & Community Standards signed by the professor stating the reason for the assigned grade of F. This letter will be placed in the student's permanent file. - 2) The faculty member may assign a grade of F to the student for the work in question, which would be averaged into the student's other grades should the professor determine the student is remorseful and the violation occurred with no intent to deceive the faculty member.
-A letter of notification indicating academic misconduct has occurred should be signed by the professor and sent to the department chair and the Center for Honor Enrichment & Community Standards for placement in the student's permanent file.
+This determination requires a letter of notification to the department chair and the Center for Honor Enrichment & Community Standards signed by the professor stating the reason for the assigned grade of F. This letter will be placed in the student's permanent file. - 2) The faculty member may assign a grade of F to the student for the work in question, which would be averaged into the student's other grades.
+A letter of notification indicating academic misconduct has occurred shall be signed by the professor and sent to the department chair and the Center for Honor Enrichment & Community Standards for placement in the student's permanent file.

 3) The faculty member may reduce the grade he/she would otherwise assign to the work in question.
-A letter of notification indicating academic misconduct has occurred should be signed by the professor and sent to the department chair and the Center for Honor Enrichment & Community Standards for placement in the student's permanent file.
+A letter of notification indicating academic misconduct has occurred shall be signed by the professor and sent to the department chair and the Center for Honor Enrichment & Community Standards for placement in the student's permanent file.

 If a faculty member determines misconduct occurred he/she will notify the student.
-Additionally, the faculty member must inform the Center for Honor Enrichment & Community Standards of the misconduct and report the academic remedy assigned.
-This notification should in writing and sent within five (5) business days of determination of responsibility.
+Additionally, the faculty member must inform the Center for Honor Enrichment & Community Standards of the violation and report the academic remedy assigned.
+This notification shall be sent typically within five (5) business days of determination of responsibility.